 The ASRock B460 Pro 4 is a $100 board that is fully ATX and has a 9 power phase VRM with decent heatsinks.
 Surely, you are not going to do any kind of overclocking on it but its cost is what it makes a better choice for budget gaming builds.
 It has 2x PCI-E x16 slots for graphics cards that support 2 way AMD CrossfireX, 2x PCI-E x1 slots for expansion cards, 2x M.2 connector for SSDs, an M.2 Wifi connector and a total of 7x fan headers including the CPU and AIO.

 Keep in mind that the second M.2 connector will get disabled if you use the first SATA port or vice versa because they both share bandwidth with each other.

-Most of the entry-level Gigabyte B460 boards are identical to each other with very little differences which won’t matter in most of the cases.
-While Gigabyte provides the cheapest entry-level B460 motherboards, I believe that it’s better to get a sub $100 board like the MSI B460 Pro VDH Wifi than a very basic H410 looking like B460 board with an almost very little upgrade.
+Most of the entry-level Gigabyte B460 boards are identical to each other with very few differences which won’t matter in most cases.
+While Gigabyte provides the cheapest entry-level B460 motherboards, I believe that it’s better to get a sub $100 board like the MSI B460 Pro VDH Wifi than a very basic H410 looking like a B460 board with an almost very little upgrade.